HaShira-Lab/torah-phonetic-architecture/README.md

 - The study is computational and observational
 - No human subjects are involved
 - The phonetic representation is a controlled analytic encoding, not a full phonological reconstruction

+---

+## Citation

+If you use this repository, please cite:
+[preprint link]